We strive to promote financial stability and independence among working families. Comprehensive research drives our efforts to ensure individuals...

 1) Find a class that fits into your schedule.

 4) Choose a participating bank or credit union close to you.

 5) Start putting money back in your pocket — where it belongs.

 NOTE: If you have been involved in fraudulent activity, you may not qualify for a Bank On product.

 About the classes

-For Bank On certification and the opportunity to set up a checking account, program participants must complete five financial education classes totaling five to eight hours.
+For Bank On certification and the opportunity to set up a checking account, program participants must complete three financial education classes totaling five hours.

 To addresses this critical community problem, United Way of Treasure Valley and Bank On “Visionary Sponsor” Washington Trust Bank brought together several partners to support the project and promote healthy financial habits.
 The partners include: